Key scholarship details

 To be considered for this scholarship, you must:

-- Be currently enrolled in one of the following courses within the Faculty of Engineering and Information Technology:
+- Be enrolled in a masters degree by coursework in the Faculty of Engineering and Information Technology (or its successor)

-- Have completed at least 50 points of study (not including credits) in the current degree
+- Have completed at least 50 credit points of study towards your degree (not including credited subjects).

 Selection criteria